rongfengliang/cratedb-cluster-docker/README.md

 ## search result

-> you can use pg client connect to the server use is crate
+> you can use pg client connect to the server(user is crate)

 ```code
 select count(*) from sys.nodes